 The consent process ensures all parties understand:

-Education outside the classroom (EOTC), and health and safety
+Education outside the classroom (EOTC) and health and safety

 "While school boards have overall legal responsibility to provide a safe physical and emotional environments for students … they do not always have direct control over school-related activities.
 Where school management and staff take on active responsibility, they must exercise this responsibility with due care and within board policy.
 When an outside provider is contracted by the board, it is expected that the board will retain overall responsibility and accountability and plan accordingly."
 EOTC Guidelines: Bringing the curriculum alive.

-The STAR coordinator will ensure:
+The STAR coordinator must ensure: